abiz-ewn/abiz-ewn/README.md

 ###

-<p align="left">I'm Abigail Ewnetu, a Computer Science major at Georgia State University with a big passion for AI and Machine Learning.
-I love building smart and user-centered solutions, and I'm always on the lookout for exciting tech projects and learning opportunities.
-Outside of code, I enjoy exploring data, reading about emerging tech, and trying new visualization tools.
+<p align="left">I'm Abigail Ewnetu, a Computer Science major at Georgia State University with a passion for Data Science an ML.
+I enjoy building smart and user-centered solutions, and I'm always on the lookout for exciting tech projects and learning opportunities.
+Outside of code, I enjoy reading books, exploring data, and trying new visualization tools.
 Let’s connect and build something impactful together!</p>

 ###